carpentries/instructor-training/_extras/etherpad.md

 {% comment %}
 Create anchor for each one of the episodes.

+Do not use the filter markdownify when specifying an <li> because otherwise firefox 68 adds extra bullets inside the included <p>.

 {% endcomment %}

 {% for episode in site.episodes %}